 At the time, the NHS didn’t clearly communicate the known risks to patients.
 Nor did it change practices to avoid using blood products for patients only needing occasional treatment who could have been treated with safer alternatives.

 Contaminated blood has had – and continues to have – a devastating impact on the lives of thousands of people with haemophilia and on their families.
 Those infected live with the health effects of viruses, with more deaths each year.
-Many people’s lives have been severely affected, through for example, loss of career and subsequent reduction in household incomes, and long-term impacts on relationships and mental health.
+Many people’s lives have been severely affected, through, loss of careers and subsequent reduction in household incomes, and long-term impacts on relationships and mental health.

 Successive UK governments have refused to hold a public inquiry into these events.
 An independent inquiry under Lord Archer, greatly supported by The Haemophilia Society in gathering and presenting evidence, reported in 2009.
 It made strong recommendations to government, some of which have been implemented.
 In 2008 the Scottish Government set up a public inquiry under Lord Penrose.

-Currently, the government provides partial support to some individuals and families through various charitable trusts funded by the Department of Health.
+The government provided partial support to some individuals and families through various charitable trusts funded by the Department of Health.
 For example, the Macfarlane Trust gives a regular payment to those with HIV while the Skipton Fund gives some support to those diagnosed with hepatitis C who have needed treatment.
+Since 2017 these trusts have been combined in single support schemes in England, Scotland, Northern Ireland and Wales.

 Living with the legacy of treatment